bitrot-alpha/lora-weather-esp32/test/esp32-lvgl/README.md

 # LVGL Demo with SHT31-D

-This is a demo of LVGL on an ST7796S 4.0 inch SPI display.
+This is a demo of LVGL on an ST7796S 4.0 inch SPI display with an SHT31-D sensor.
 The red board with SD card slot, https://www.lcdwiki.com/4.0inch_SPI_Module_ST7796
 It shows loading images and dynamic text updates with the SHT sensor values.
 This uses a standard ESP32 dev board, NOT the Heltec board with the LoRa modem.